- Are you a Catholic seeking marriage counseling that includes your Catholic beliefs?

 You are not alone.
 Many other Catholic couples are struggling in their marriages trying to “make it” only to find they are angry, hurt, frustrated with each other.
-Whether they have disagreements on parenting, arguing over money, over a spouse working long hours, lack of intimacy, lack of or poor communication, history of or recent affair, or many other difficulties in their relationship, they come to sort things out in a private, confidential environment.
+Whether they have disagreements on parenting, arguing over money, over a spouse working long hours, lack of intimacy, lack of or rather poor communication, history of or recent affair, or many other difficulties in their relationship, they come to sort things out in a private, confidential environment.
 They are seeking counseling to overcome past and current conflicts, dysfunctional relationship patterns, trying to better relate to one another, better communicate, and to continue to grow in their commitment to marriage.
 We have witnessed through the counseling process many promising and wonderful results with our couples who are willing to make the effort, the time, and the investment in their marriages.
 We have seen much success in our couples of faith commit to restoring their love toward God and one another.
 It is our goal, desire and passion to see marriages restored to the way God has planned for them and for you to succeed in your relationship for a lifetime of growing-old-together with peace, faith, hope, and love.

 You may wonder if counseling is helpful, if it’s gonna cost a lot for you, or if you will get the results you want.
 These are great questions.
 Let’s take a look at each one.